-To get there from Coimbra, you can take a region train which has a travel time of an hour and a half and a ticket costs 7.75€.
-You can also take the faster InterCity train and save a half hour, although the ticket will be cost approximately five euros extra.
+To get there from Coimbra, you can take a regional train which has a travel time of an hour and a half and a ticket costs 7.75€.
+You can also take the faster InterCity train and save a half-hour, although the ticket will cost approximately five euros extra.
 Another option is driving yourself – you go south through the A1, and the trip takes about an hour.
 There are also buses going to Fátima from Coimbra.

 Serra da Estrela

 Serra da Estrela is the highest mountain range in mainland Portugal.
 Coimbra is actually the closest main city to the mountain range, so if you want to experience some nature while in Portugal, you can plan a day trip.

 It is one of the places in Portugal where you can see snow for parts of the year.
 The mountain range is considered to be a natural park, it obviously has multiple mountains, but also three rivers and most importantly a unique culture with several myths and legends.
 The region of Serra da Estrela has its own cuisine in which most ingredients are locally sourced.

 Serra da Estrela is a pretty large area and it is situated between multiple municipalities.
 So you have to plan your trip well and find the best option for you.
 Some of the towns in this mountainous area are Seia, Guarda, Covilhã, Manteigas and Gouveia.
 It takes almost two hours to go from Coimbra and into the central part of Serra da Estrela’s natural park, but again – you have many options.
 The most flexible way to travel is to drive yourself or get in a cab.
 But you can also take a bus.
 There are some trains that connect Coimbra to towns in the vicinity of Serra da Estrela.